marioy47/blog-site/posts/windows-10-docker-wsl-development/index.md

 If you are installing Docker as a NON administrator user, you might be getting the  error `You are not allowed to use Docker, you must be in the "docker-users" group` when you try to launch the _Docker Desktop_ application.

-The solution is pretty self explanatory, you have to add your current user (in my case "Mario") to the aforementioned group, so just open the _Computer Management_ as and **Administrator** and:
+The solution is pretty self explanatory, you have to add your current user (in my case "Mario") to the aforementioned group, so just open the _Computer Management_ control panel as and **Administrator** and:

 - Go to _Local users and groups_
 - Double click on `docker-users`